Join the One Question Writers

 Enter: One Question Writers!

-Over the past year, I have really grown as a person and a writer through an informal Ladies Writing Group on the voice messaging app, Voxer.
+Over the past year, I have really grown as a person and a writer through an informal Ladies Writing Group.

-Here’s what they have said about being invited to this group:
+Here’s what they have said about their experience:

 As much as I have loved our little group over this past year, I have found that we need a bit more structure, a few more friends to commit, and time limits to make it doable for daily life.
 Here’s what one month of One Question Writers looks like:

-If you jump in for the month, I will assign you a writing buddy with more experience than you for the week
+If you jump in for the month, I will assign you a writing buddy for two weeks.

-Through a voice or video messaging app, you’ll get 5 minutes to ask them any question, and they get to respond with a 5 minute answer.
+Through the video messaging app, Marco Polo, you’ll get 5 minutes to ask them any question, and they get to respond with a 5 minute answer.
 Then it’s their turn!

 You’ll also get to ask me one question for the month!